Travelgate/documentation/kb/faqs/glossary.md

 The combination of username, password (or API key) and configuration parameters that verifies a connection.
 It can also refer to the user or system's identity when accessing a service or resource.

 - **Criteria (Query/Mutation)**
-The specific conditions or parameters used to refine or filter a query or mutation in TravelgateX, ensuring relevant data is requested.
+The specific conditions or parameters used to refine or filter a query or mutation in Travelgate, ensuring relevant data is requested.

 - **Customer**
 The end-consumer who purchases and/or enjoys a travel product.

 - **Dashboard**
-Travelgate's user-friendly interface that provides an overview of key metrics, performance, and data related to TravelgateX services, often used by users to monitor system activity and performance.
+Travelgate's user-friendly interface that provides an overview of key metrics, performance, and data related to Travelgate services, often used by users to monitor system activity and performance.

 - **Database**
 A structured collection of data that is stored and accessed electronically.